OwlfaceGames/owlface_archive/docs/games.md

 I found it difficult to find good tutorials for anything really.
 All these years later I'm making my own game in C and programming has become my favourite part of the process.
 I try to never to be an expert and assume that I have something to learn from everyone as even if they can only tell you what you already know you can never learn the basics enough and if it turns out they're a fountain of knowledge, you're waiting with open ears ready to learn instead of closing off that opportunity to improve.

 Almost every time I sit down at the computer to start a new project I learn something new and I think that is what I love so much about game development.
-That and being able to express my creativity in an unparalelled way.
+That and being able to express my creativity in an unparalleled way.
 Even if ninety percent of this archive is trash.

 ::: details
 - **Playable:** Yes